|News from the Bench / Wolf Tones|

 Put simply, wolf tones become more obvious in higher positions because lower strings provide more energy to the instrument body which excites strong body resonances.

 So there you have it!

 The most common wolf tones are created when a bowed note is similar in frequency to a strong body resonance.
-And the higher up on the fingerboard you play that trouble note, the stronger the wolf tone may be.
+Increasing energy to the bridge/instrument with higher tension strings, drier climates, or playing a trouble note higher up on the fingerboard will cause stronger wolf tones.

-There are a few things your luthier may want to check on your instrument to see if they are causing your wolf tone.Gluing
+There are a few things your luthier may want to check on your instrument to determine what is causing your wolf tone.Gluing

 Wolf Eliminators (Suppressors)

 The most common wolf suppressors available today are on-string wolf suppressors.
 They fit on your string between the bridge and the tailpiece.
 The weight they provide to your string changes how your string, bridge, tailpiece, instrument body, etc. vibrates together which slows (or impedes) the movement of sound throughout your instrument and changes where strong body resonances occur.

 If your luthier has gone through all of the items on the list above, but you still have a troublesome wolf, they may suggest a wolf suppressor.

 Wolf suppressors are more commonly known as "wolf eliminators" but that term is a bit of a misnomer because—and we cannot stress this enough— wolf eliminators do not eliminate the wolf on your instrument.

 A wolf eliminator's job is to simply move the wolf to a note which you do not play often or, even better, between two notes.